Louis I, Duke of Bavaria: Early years

 It was in the summer of 1192 at Worms where he received the German tradition of knighting, which was the handing of sword and belt, in the presence of Emperor Henry VI and many other Princes.
 By 1193, Emperor Henry became involved in-person over the affair and seized Sulzbach and Albert declared a standstill of arms; Albert was to be banished and Ottokar of Bohemia deprived of his duchy.
-In exchange for this service, Louis was to remain, for the next decade and a half, on the side of the Staufen.
-Louis would demonstrate his partisanship at the Hoftag at Würzburg, Mainz and his attendance of the Imperial retinue to Apulia and Sicily, where he would stand with the Emperor on securing Emperor Henry's inheritance of southern Italy.
+In exchange for this service, Ludwig was to remain, for the next decade and a half, on the side of the Staufen.
+Ludwig would demonstrate his partisanship at the Hoftag at Würzburg, Mainz and his attendance of the Imperial retinue to Apulia and Sicily, where he would stand with the Emperor on securing Emperor Henry's inheritance of southern Italy.

-Until the death of the emperor, Louis remained a loyal supporter of Henry VI and accompanied the Hohenstaufen in 1194 also to Italy on his second expedition for the conquest of the kingdom of Sicily, which was entitled Henry's wife Constance as sole heir.
+Until the death of the emperor, Ludwig remained a loyal supporter of Henry VI and accompanied the Hohenstaufen in 1194 also to Italy on his second expedition for the conquest of the kingdom of Sicily, which was entitled Henry's wife Constance as sole heir.
 In the struggle for the throne after the death of Henry VI, he remained one of the main supporters of the Hohenstaufen Philip of Swabia.
 His continued support, however, had a price.
-When the Landgrave of Stefling died without an heir in 1196, instead of including the region over to his royal domain, Henry enfeoffed it to Louis instead.
-Suddenly, Eberhard, Archbishop of Salzburg and Conrad, Bishop of Regensburg, falling at variance, declared war on Duke Louis and spared no sacred nor profane structures.
-It was only through Louis's character that peace was restored.
+When the Landgrave of Stefling died without an heir in 1196, instead of including the region over to his royal domain, Henry enfeoffed it to Ludwig instead.
+Suddenly, Eberhard, Archbishop of Salzburg and Conrad, Bishop of Regensburg, falling at variance, declared war on Duke Ludwig and spared neither sacred nor profane structures.
+It was only through Ludwig's character that peace was restored.

-The following year, in 1197, Louis went with the Emperor to Sicily to prepare for their departure for the German Crusade of 1197.
-But Henry had died of an illness; possibly malaria, suddenly.
-And the journey was canceled.
+The following year, in 1197, Ludwig went with the Emperor to Sicily to prepare for their departure for the German Crusade of 1197.
+But Henry had died of an illness; possibly malaria, suddenly, and the journey was canceled.
 Henry's death thus began a most difficult epoch in German history.